 Record Storage and Transfer Guidelines

-have a records schedule for your office's technical records,
+have a records schedule for your office's technical or

 contact the Archivist

-(non-technical) records in accordance with an established records schedule, contact
+(business, non-technical) records in accordance with an established records

-Standard Form 135 Records Transmittal and Receipt form according to instructions from the SLAC
+Standard Form 135 Records Transmittal and Receipt form and file list according to

 drawer to box, be careful to retain the original file order.

-larger, two cubic foot bank "transfiles."
-The latter are
+- The larger, two cubic foot bank "transfiles." are not accepted for

 this time the files should be removed from hanging folders